LPF-24/tutor-hunter/README.md

 ## 📌 Project Status

-✅ Core functionality is complete.
-🛠 JavaDoc and integration testing to be added in future iterations.
+❌ The project is under development, functionality is not yet available 🛠 JavaDoc and integration testing to be added in future iterations.

 ## 👤 Author